 A partnership does not automatically have to end if a partnership deed is written to circumvent dissolution.

-If you need an agreement of this type, don’t hesitate to send me, Sam Mollaei Esq., business lawyer an email at firstname.lastname@example.org.
+If you need an agreement of this type, don’t hesitate to send me, Sam Mollaei Esq., a business lawyer an email at firstname.lastname@example.org.
 I can help you establish a deed that will take care of your legal needs in this respect.

 Now that you have had the chance to digest the information on general and limited liability partnerships, what do you believe is the best business option when it comes to availing the advantages of partnership?